wtchu8/wtchu8/README.md

 # Winston T. Chu, Ph.D.

-I am a Data Scientist at the NIH.
-I love all things imaging, AI, and medicine.
+I am a Data Scientist at the National Institute of Allergy and Infectious Diseases.
+My research focus is at the intersection of medical imaging, artificial intelligence, and infectious diseases.

 - 🔭 I’m currently working on a MONAI/PyTorch workflow for deep learning organ/tissue segmentation of chest CT images
 - 🌱 I’m currently learning how to tune self-supervised tasks to improve deep learning organ/tissue segmentation using unlabeled CT scans